 - Tastes sweet and spicy.

-- Delicious Pairings: Greek meat dishes like lamb or beef stew with oregano and onions, whole grain muffins, waffles, pancakes or breads and fruit crisps with oatmeal topping
+- Delicious Pairings: Whole grain muffins, waffles, pancakes or breads and fruit crisps with oatmeal topping.
+Greek meat dishes like lamb or beef stew with oregano and onions

-- Extra Tip: The natural sweetness means you can cut the amount of sugar in a recipe
+- Extra Tip: The natural sweetness means you can cut the amount of sugar in some recipes.